eth-hci-course/hci-project-hci2021-group-14/README.md

 ## Data Analysis

-(For the sake of readability the result-numbers are rounded to 3 signifacant figures, the more excact numbers can be found [here](/code/dataAnalysis/console_output.txt).)
+(For the sake of readability the result-numbers are rounded to 3 significant figures, the more excact numbers can be found [here](/code/dataAnalysis/console_output.txt).)

 ### Time Needed to Complete Task
 Here you can see our study result as a bar chart, with variant A in blue and variant B in orange: